yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/JavaScript.md

 **Local Scope**

 > - Variables `declared within a JavaScript function`, become `local` to the function.
-> - Local variables have Function scope: They can only be accessed from within the function.
+> - Local variables have Function scope: They can only be accessed within the function.

 ```
-// code here can NOT use carName
+// code here CAN NOT use carName

 function myFunction() {
   var carName = "Volvo";